lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 ## 3. Enter programming languages

 A lot of the tasks that the so-called "real world programmer" does in their daily life are a form of language design.
-These languages may not be the "big", "general purpose", "Turing complete" languages we picture when we say "programming language", but the principles of programming language design apply nonetheless, and familiarity with them is useful for avoiding design mistakes.
+The languages that they design may not be the "big", "general purpose", "Turing complete" languages normally associated with the title "programming language", but the principles of programming language design apply nonetheless.
+Familiarity with those principles is thus just as useful for avoiding design mistakes in the "real world".

 We can now put the previously mentioned notions of value, type, etc. in a programming language context.